scanner-research/scannertools/README.md

 ## Usage

-Here's an example using Tixelbox to extract faces and then draw the bounding boxes a single frame.
+Here's an example using Tixelbox to extract faces every 10th frame of a video, and then to draw the bounding boxes on a single frame.

 ```python
 import tixelbox as tb